suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

     If n doubles, the algorithm takes many times as long

-    e.g. if n grows from 20 to 40, O(2^n) grows by over a MILLION times
+    e.g., if n grows from 20 to 40, O(2^n) grows by over a MILLION times

     Example: Tower of Hanoi